Twitter

 ★★★★ It is important to find what works for you.
 But it is equally important to find what doesn't work for you: "This isn't me.
 This just doesn't work for me."

-★★★ Structure trades to be asymmetrically positively skewed: the maximum possible loss on each trade is well defined and far smaller than the potential gain.
+★★★ Structure trades with positively skewed asymmetric risk: the maximum possible loss on each trade is well defined and far smaller than the potential gain (minimum 1:2 R/R).
+Trading success is a combination of probability of profit and risk-to-reward over hundreds of trades leveraging the law of large numbers.

 ★★★ Do more of what works and less of what doesn't.
 Figure out exactly what you are best at and then focus on doing those trades.